mendersoftware/mender-docs/05.System-updates-Yocto-Project/02.Board-integration/02.Bootloader-support/02.U-Boot/01.Manual-U-Boot-integration/docs.md

 ### Kernel loading method

-Because the kernel and associated files are loaded from a rootfs partition, in the majority of cases it will be an ext4 or ext3 partition.
-If the existing boot code for the board uses the `fatload` command to load the kernel and/or any associated files, it will need to be changed, since the rootfs is usually not a FAT partition.
-We recommend that it is replaced simply with `load`, since it will work in both cases, but it can also be replaced with either `ext2load` or `ext4load` if desired.
+Because the kernel and associated files loads from a rootfs partition, in the majority of cases it will be an ext4 or ext3 partition.
+If the existing boot code for the board uses the `fatload` command to load the kernel and/or any associated files, you need to change the command if the rootfs is not a FAT partition.
+We recommend replacing it with `load`, since it will work in both cases.
+You can also use `ext2load` or `ext4load` if desired.

 ### Size of boot environment file

-In the bitbake recipe for `u-boot`, `BOOTENV_SIZE` should be set to the same value that `CONFIG_ENV_SIZE` is set to in the board specific C header for U-Boot (inside `u-boot/include/configs`).
-Which value exactly is board specific; the important thing is that they are the same.
+In the bitbake recipe for `u-boot`, `BOOTENV_SIZE` should match the value configured for `CONFIG_ENV_SIZE` in the board specific C header for U-Boot (inside `u-boot/include/configs`).
+The exact value is board specific, but it is necessary that the two values are the same.

 For example, in `u-boot/include/configs/myboard.h`: